 - Implement the vendor management system

-Implementing these practices can help you save a lot on labour costs.
+Implementing these practices can help you save a lot on labor costs.

 There is always some space available in a warehouse to expand above existing racking.
 If you have existing pallet racking and it doesn’t reach the full height of the warehouse then you can easily expand it completely using your warehouse height for maximum storage.
-Look around your warehouse at the picking, dispatch areas, loading bays and potentially other storage space.
-Moving some things around and utilising the area with additional storage can free up massive amount of new space.
+Look around your warehouse at the picking, dispatch areas, loading bays, and potentially other storage space.
+Moving some things around and utilizing the area with additional storage can free up massive amounts of new space.

 The benefits of expanding the height of racking will depend on the weights and types of products you want to store and what sort of material handling equipment you have to access the pallets.
 But make sure that the added height is adequately supported and easily accessible.

-One of the largest costs that contribute to warehouse costs is land cost.
+One of the largest costs that contribute to warehouse costs island cost.
 So before making any plans for improvement or expansion, having a clear idea of what you already have in place to work with is vital.
-Compose a detailed floor plan of your warehouse space, including entrances, exits, stairways and aisles.
-Cost per pallet stored should be questioned to ensure that space is optimised.
+Compose a detailed floor plan of your warehouse space, including entrances, exits, stairways, and aisles.
+The cost per pallet stored should be questioned to ensure that space is optimized.

-The type of racking you’re using in the warehouse should utilise the height of your facility.
-Having the right equipment to optimise the space can also contribute to cost savings for the future.
+The type of racking you’re using in the warehouse should utilize the height of your facility.
+Having the right equipment to optimize the space can also contribute to cost savings for the future.

 Make The Space Adaptable